 The primary risk factor seen in these unfortunate circumstances is that the user begins to develop a tolerance to the drug.
 This situation is capable of producing many complications to the user, including causing them to become dependent on them and, in some cases, addicted.

 The National Institute on Drug Abuse (NIDA) has articles that have been published stating that each year, nearly 36 million people around the globe who abuse opiate drugs.
-Past reports have shown that concluded alone in the year 2016, there just shy of 950 thousand people all across the United States who had made claims to have used a form of heroin in the past year.
+Past reports have shown that in the year 2016, there was an estimated 950 thousand people all across the United States who had made claims to using a form of heroin in the past year.

-Additionally, there was an approximate of eleven and a half million people during that same year in 2016 who were considered.
+Additionally, there were approximately eleven and a half million people during that same year in 2016 who were considered addicts.
 Some of the more well-known opiate drugs that are used to treat pain in the United States include:

-Participating in a detox program that is overseen by certified health care professionals significantly decreases the risk of relapse.
+Participating in an opiate detox program that is overseen by certified health care professionals significantly decreases the risk of relapse.
 This is possible because the patient who is struggling with their opiate addiction does not have the usual option to use again.

 The round the clock monitoring that is done throughout the medically-supervised detox process provides necessary resources to our patients.
 Individuals in treatment often need this support and care to avoid falling back to their old habits in an attempt to mitigate the withdrawal symptoms they may be experiencing.
 Detoxing can be very dangerous and should be taken very seriously.
 The process should not be attempted by anyone alone at home.
 The various symptoms of withdrawal do not affect the body alone.
 It alters the workings of the brain as well as influence the overall mental health state of the opiate user